rseah145/smw-term2/lesson_7/Practical.md

 5. Within the Certifcate Templates console, locate the "Web Server" entry in the middle pane, right-click on it and access the properties menu
 ![image](../images/Pasted%20image%2020230819210703.png)

-6. Navigate to the security tab, add "Domain Computers" and give it the allow "Enroll" permission as shown (click )
+6. Navigate to the security tab, add "Domain Computers" and give it the allow "Enroll" permission as shown (click Apply and OK to save the settings)
 ![image](../images/Pasted%20image%2020230819210830.png)

 7.